alashkov83/hydrocluster/README.md

 hyperparameters DBSCAN uses the epsilon neighborhood radius (eps) and the minimum number of neighbors (min\_samples).
-Eps is defined as the maximum distance (in Angstrom) between the centers of mass of hydrophobic a.r. which are adjacent in one cluster.
-The min\_samples/eps\^{3} ratio is proportional to the maximum distribution density of the centers of mass of the hydrophobic a.r..
+Eps is defined as the maximum distance (in Angstrom) between the centers of mass of hydrophobic a.r. (or chemical group) which are adjacent in one cluster.
+The min\_samples/eps\^{3} ratio is proportional to the maximum distribution density of the centers of mass of the hydrophobic a.r. (or chemical group).
 Silhouette score
-\[6] and Calinski and Harabaz score \[7] and DBCV
+\[6] and Calinski and Harabasz score \[7] and DBCV
 \[8] are used as the quality criteria for cluster analysis.
 For clusters of complex shape, it is better to use the silhouette coefficient.
 At the same time, Calinski and Harabaz score, which uses